Events Leading to the Battle of Okolona

 Although Sherman’s Meridian Campaign was an overall success, Smith’s expedition was an undeniable debacle.
 His failure to join Sherman at Meridian by the appointed date may have denied Sherman the opportunity to continue his expedition farther into Mississippi, and possibly Alabama, destroying even more Confederate infrastructure before returning to Vicksburg.
 On July 15, 1864, a beleaguered Smith resigned his commission, citing health reasons.

-Throughout the rest of 1864, Forrest continued his successful raids in Tennessee, Mississippi, and Alabama, prompting General Sherman to declare “that devil Forrest must be hunted down and killed if it costs ten thousand lives and bankrupts the federal treasury.”
+The Battle of Okolona was significant because the outcome allowed Forrest to continue his successful raids in Tennessee, Mississippi, and Alabama throughout 1864.
+This prompted General Sherman to declare “that devil Forrest must be hunted down and killed if it costs ten thousand lives and bankrupts the federal treasury.”